12th man (football): Buffalo Bills

-On December 12, 1992, (12/12/1992) the Buffalo Bills of the National Football League honored their 12th Man as the seventh inductee into the Buffalo Bills Wall of Fame, located inside Highmark Stadium.
+On December 12, 1992, (12/12/1992) the Buffalo Bills of the National Football League honored their 12th Man as the seventh inductee into the Buffalo Bills Wall of Fame, located inside Rich Stadium.
 Their fans were inducted because of their loyal support during the team's early '90s Super Bowl runs, which coincided with quarterback Jim Kelly and his wearing of #12.
 In 2008, the Bills renamed their "12th Man Walk of Fame" as "Tim Russert Plaza", in honor of the recently deceased Buffalo native and lifelong fan.
-The team continues to refer to its fans as the "12th Man", with their independent, international fan clubs known as "Bills Backers Chapters".
-The Bills have a licensing agreement with Texas A&M over the use of the "12th Man" term.
+The team continued to refer to its fans as the "12th Man", with their independent, international fan clubs known as "Bills Backers Chapters".
+The Bills maintained a licensing agreement with Texas A&M over the use of the "12th Man" term.
+Upon moving to Highmark Stadium in 2026, the team renamed its "12th man" entry as Bills Mafia, in homage to the name for the Bills community that had emerged in the 2010s and which the Bills trademarked in 2020, with the date of induction retained as 1992.

 Indianapolis Colts

-Fans of the Indianapolis Colts of the NFL were known as the 12th Man.
+From 2007 to 2016, fans of the Indianapolis Colts of the NFL were known as the 12th Man.
 The Colts created a Ring of Honor on September 23, 1996, after playing 13 seasons in Indianapolis, Indiana.
 In 2007, the Colts inducted their 12th Man as the sixth entrant into the team's Ring of Honor, then located on the interior facade of the RCA Dome.
 The Ring of Honor currently encircles Lucas Oil Stadium, the team's home venue.
 The organization also designates a "12th Man Fan of the Game".
 On November 12, 2015, Texas A&M announced the filing of a lawsuit against the Colts based on the team's usage of the term.
 On February 17, 2016, the lawsuit was settled with the Colts agreeing to remove the phrase from their Ring of Honor and to immediately cease all other uses of the trademarked phrase.